Introduction

 } else {

-// No binary data — transaction can be displayed/processed immediately
+// Transaction has no binary data — can be displayed/processed immediately

 }